bhrigu123/huffman-coding/README.md

 For now, the *decompress()* function is to be called from the same object from which the *compress()* function was called. (as the encoding information is stored in the data members of the object only)

+#### License
+MIT License

+Feel free to use this as per your needs.
+I'd really appreciate if you:
+- Cite the article in your published papers
+- Drop a note to captain.bhrigu@gmail.com